ceph/ceph/doc/rbd/rbd-cloudstack.rst

 #.
 Add cluster information (cephx is supported).

-   - For **RADOS Monitor**, provide the IP address/hostname of a Ceph monitor node.
+   - For **RADOS Monitor**, provide the IP address of a Ceph monitor node.

    - For **RADOS Pool**, provide the name of a RBD pool.